minio/aistor/README.md

 If you register to [Minio subscription learning platform](https://min.io/training#training-nav) you get a [60 days trial license](https://min.io/training/learningsubscription?ref=blog.min.io#subscription-trial-license).

-Finally, create a license secret for AIStor, edit the file in [license.yaml](resources/license.yaml) and include the AIStor license to it.
+Finally, create a license secret for AIStor to enable the operators, edit the file in [license.yaml](resources/license.yaml) and include the AIStor license to it.

 ```yaml
 apiVersion: v1